After CAIA, could CFA be the next challenge? is it possible given the circumstances? Seeking your wisdom.

 Second, I am seeking your wisdom of the individuals who are either CFA Charterholders or candidates here on AF and the feedback is very much appreciated.

 I feel so good about passing the CAIA and now re-contemplating the idea about getting a CFA.
-I certainly understand that the road it a lot longer and much more difficult than CAIA.
+I certainly understand that the road to achieve the CFA charter is a lot longer and much more difficult than CAIA.
 However, I see some overlap between CFA Level I and both CAIA (specially with Ethics being 15% MCQ on CFA Level I, Derivatives & Alts are combined about 12% and some overlap in Quants and other topics) as well as my background knowledge in other topics.
 Besides, I have always wanted to have these beautiful 3 letters after my name.

 The challenges: I am in my mid 40s with 4 kids all under the age of 6.
 I am the main breadwinner of the family.
 Time is becoming a very expensive commodity specially with sacrificing time spent with the kids while they are growing up, which I will never get back.
 I know I should have done this when I was in my 20s but it was circumstantially very difficult and part of it lack of confidence on my part.